Contactless cards and contactless payments are becoming the normal way to pay for small purchases, but what is it and is it safe?

 While contactless payment cards have been in circulation for quite a dfew years, it's still important to know how to use a contactless card for the first time.

 To pay you tap your card on a shop's payment reader, without having to enter your PIN.
 You can pay for transactions up to £45(previously £30) with contactless payments.

-Apple Pay has been introduced in the US and Apple Pay UK is expected to launch in 2015.
+Apple Pay was introduced in the US and Apple Pay UK launch in 2015.
 The system pioneered on Apple's iPhones enables you to make contactless payments via a digital wallet in your phone.

 You register your existing debit or credit card with the app, and select which one you want to pay with.
 You place your phone next to the reader and authorise the payment your with the fingerprint recognition feature.

 Learn more about Apple pay contactless payment in our dedicated guide.
 This is also available via Google Play, for smartphones.